Automating the tedious with loops

 This will create four empty files with those names.
 It is easy to use the shell to create a batch of files in one go.

 Now we will use a loop to create a backup version of those files.
-Accordingly, we enter:
+First let’s look at the general form of a loop:

 a.doc b.doc c.doc d.doc